zzzyyyxxxmmm/basics/microservice/k8s/README.md

 ## Exposing services to external clients
 You have a few ways to make a service accessible externally:
 * Setting the service type to NodePort—For a NodePort service, each cluster node opens a port on the node itself (hence the name) and redirects traffic received on that port to the underlying service.
 The service isn’t accessible only at the internal cluster IP and port, but also through a dedicated port on all nodes.
 * Setting the service type to LoadBalancer, an extension of the NodePort type—This makes the service accessible through a dedicated load balancer, provisioned from the cloud infrastructure Kubernetes is running on.
-The load balancer redi- rects traffic to the node port across all the nodes.
+The load balancer redirects traffic to the node port across all the nodes.
 Clients connect to the service through the load balancer’s IP.
 * Creating an Ingress resource, a radically different mechanism for exposing multiple ser- vices through a single IP address—It operates at the HTTP level (network layer 7) and can thus offer more features than layer 4 services can.
 We’ll explain Ingress resources in section 5.4.

 ## Signaling when a pod is ready to accept connections
 There’s one more thing we need to cover regarding both Services and Ingresses.
 You’ve already learned that pods are included as endpoints of a service if their labels match the service’s pod selector.
 As soon as a new pod with proper labels is created, it becomes part of the service and requests start to be redirected to the pod.
 But what if the pod isn’t ready to start serving requests immediately?

-The pod may need time to load either configuration or data, or it may need to per- form a warm-up procedure to prevent the first user request from taking too long and affecting the user experience.
+The pod may need time to load either configuration or data, or it may need to perform a warm-up procedure to prevent the first user request from taking too long and affecting the user experience.
 In such cases you don’t want the pod to start receiving requests immediately, especially when the already-running instances can process requests properly and quickly.
 It makes sense to not forward requests to a pod that’s in the process of starting up until it’s fully ready.

 Imagine that a group of pods (for example, pods running application servers) depends on a service provided by another pod (a backend database, for example).
-If at any point one of the frontend pods experiences connectivity problems and can’t reach the database anymore, it may be wise for its readiness probe to signal to Kuber- netes that the pod isn’t ready to serve any requests at that time.
-If other pod instances aren’t experiencing the same type of connectivity issues, they can serve requests nor- mally.
+If at any point one of the frontend pods experiences connectivity problems and can’t reach the database anymore, it may be wise for its readiness probe to signal to Kubernetes that the pod isn’t ready to serve any requests at that time.
+If other pod instances aren’t experiencing the same type of connectivity issues, they can serve requests normally.
 A readiness probe makes sure clients only talk to those healthy pods and never notice there’s anything wrong with the system.

 Unlike liveness probes, if a container fails the readiness check, it won’t be killed or restarted.
 This is an important distinction between liveness and readiness probes.
-Liveness probes keep pods healthy by killing off unhealthy containers and replacing them with new, healthy ones, whereas readiness probes make sure that only pods that are ready to serve requests receive them.
-This is mostly necessary during container start up, but it’s also useful after the container has been running for a while.

 ## Using a headless service for discovering individual pods
 You’ve seen how services can be used to provide a stable IP address allowing clients to connect to pods (or other endpoints) backing each service.
 Each connection to the service is forwarded to one randomly selected backing pod.
 But what if the client needs to connect to all of those pods?
 What if the backing pods themselves need to each connect to all the other backing pods?
 Connecting through the service clearly isn’t the way to do this.
 What is?

-For a client to connect to all pods, it needs to figure out the the IP of each individ- ual pod.
+For a client to connect to all pods, it needs to figure out the the IP of each individual pod.
 One option is to have the client call the Kubernetes API server and get the list of pods and their IP addresses through an API call, but because you should always strive to keep your apps Kubernetes-agnostic, using the API server isn’t ideal.

 Luckily, Kubernetes allows clients to discover pod IPs through DNS lookups.
 Usually, when you perform a DNS lookup for a service, the DNS server returns a single IP—the service’s cluster IP.
 But if you tell Kubernetes you don’t need a cluster IP for your service (you do this by setting the clusterIP field to None in the service specification), the DNS server will return the pod IPs instead of the single service IP.

-Instead of returning a single DNS A record, the DNS server will return multiple A records for the service, each pointing to the IP of an individual pod backing the ser- vice at that moment.
+Instead of returning a single DNS A record, the DNS server will return multiple A records for the service, each pointing to the IP of an individual pod backing the service at that moment.
 Clients can therefore do a simple DNS A record lookup and get the IPs of all the pods that are part of the service.
-The client can then use that infor- mation to connect to one, many, or all of them.
+The client can then use that information to connect to one, many, or all of them.

 ## Troubleshooting services
 Services are a crucial Kubernetes concept and the source of frustration for many developers.
 I’ve seen many developers lose heaps of time figuring out why they can’t connect to their pods through the service IP or FQDN.
 For this reason, a short look at how to troubleshoot services is in order.